Tuition fees and funding

 I would want to express my admiration for the Minister for having the courage to raise an issue which, as a country, we really do need to address.
 In passing, I might also pay tribute to Noel Dempsey, who raised this also when Minister earlier in the decade, and to Sean Flynn, Education Editor of the Irish Times, for his work in stimulating the debate.
 But we also have immediate needs, and we need to avoid a situation where Irish universities are crippled by financial burden just at a time when we need to support the country in its need to create a strong knowledge society and economy.

-There are interesting times ahead.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+There are interesting times ahead.higher education, university comment below, or link to this permanent URL from your own site.